ladral/qnap-nextcloud/README.md

 ![Nextcloud Settings](.attachments/NextcloudSettings.png)

-Fill in the credential for the administrator account.
+Fill in the credentials for the administrator account.

 Select MySQL/MariaDB as database and use the database credentials defined in the docker-compose.yml file.
 (MYSQL_USER, MYSQL_PASSWORD, MYSQL_DATABASE, container_name)